Pritam20022002/Match-tracker/README.md

-Shows results of past cricket matches
+Shows live scores along with past results and upcoming matches
-Shows live score
-Shows upcoming mathces